 - This arrangement is best when fewer form fields need to be presented.

-All fields in a form are assumed required, with optional fields being tagged as so in the label.
 An excess of optional fields should be avoided.
 If it’s necessary to have a large number of optional fields, we recommend devoting an entire section to optional fields to avoid excessive repetition.

 Free-form text inputs are the most commonly used components in forms.

 Deciding what to use

 - The field widths should reflect the intended length of the content while still aligning to the responsive column or mini unit grid.